sciple/metadata-app/README.md

 - Limit number of windows that can be created
 - Export the data as JSON-LD (principal key is the subject_ID)
 - Duplicate a cage
-- node class: use as template for all other classes
+- node class: use as template for all other classes (DONE)
 - cage-to-cage connection should be allowed to enable mouse transfer between cage (or cage splitting)
+- enable random allocation of subjects to condition

 ### 2024-05-25